 mobile logo

-Landfill Odor Control
+Landfill Gas and Odor Control

 The Atlantic County Utilities Authority (ACUA) solid waste landfill located in Egg Harbor Township, NJ, accepts trash from Atlantic County homes and businesses.
 The landfill began accepting waste in 1992 and is expected to contain approximately 9.9 million tons of garbage by closing.